youtube/cobalt/cobalt/watchdog/README.md

 To implement liveness check behavior monitoring, a Javascript adapter layer will need to be implemented that handles the periodic pinging and callbacks required.

+### III.
+Debugging

+Watchdog also provides a function MaybeInjectDelay() that can be used to artificially inject thread sleeps to create Watchdog violations.
+This is especially useful for testing and should be placed near where Ping() calls are made.

+The delay works by reading the watchdog command line switch which takes in a comma separated string with settings that correspond to delay_name_,delay_wait_time_microseconds_,delay_sleep_time_microseconds_ (ex. "renderer,100000,1000").
+The delay name is the name of the Watchdog client to inject delay, the delay wait is the time in between delays (periodic), and the delay sleep is the delay duration.
+They have default values of empty, 0, and 0 respectively.